johnwcowan/r7rs-work/RestartsCowan.md

 The argument *restarters* has the same semantics as the *restarters* argument of `find-restarter`.
-All the restarters in *restarters* and `(ambient-restarters)` are collected into a list, excluding those whose tag is `#f` and those whose tag is the same (in the sense of `symbol=?`) as a restarter already on the list.
+All the restarters in *restarters* and `(ambient-restarters)` are collected into a list, excluding those whose tag is the same (in the sense of `symbol=?`) as a restarter already on the list.
 Returns the list.